Sowunmi-p/Project-on-Early-Breast-Cancer-Detection-using-Deep-Learning./README.md

 # Project-on-Using Deep Learning for Early Breast Cancer Detection
+The project uses the CBIS-DDSM dataset to develop deep learning models for early breast cancer detection.
+The project uses high-resolution mammography images and comprehensive annotations to improve diagnostic accuracy.
+Traditional methods rely on radiologists' expertise, leading to variability in diagnostic accuracy.
+The Curated Breast Imaging Subset of DDSM (CBIS-DDSM) offers a standardized dataset, enhancing early cancer detection, making diagnostic processes more reliable and accessible.
+This standardized dataset promotes reproducibility and innovation in medical imaging.

 # Descripton
 This dataset is jpeg format of the original dataset(163GB).
 The resolution was kept to the original dataset.